ballerina-platform/nballerina/docs/rtvalue.md

 Medium and large strings are always 8-byte aligned, and are zero-padded so their total size in bytes (including the two lengths) is a multiple of 8.

+### Function

+Functions are never immediate.
+There are two kinds of functions: functions that capture values (closures), and those that don't capture values.

+In both cases function data structure consists of
+1. A pointer to a function descriptor
+2. Function pointer

+In addition to these closure data structure will have
+1. Number of variables captured
+2. Flexible array member to store captured variables

+The Z bit is set for closures.

 ### List

 Lists are never immediate.